BookStackApp/website/content/docs/admin/ldap-auth.md

 # Set the property to use as a unique identifier for this user.
 # Stored and used to match LDAP users with existing BookStack users.
+# Prefixing the value with 'BIN;' will assume the LDAP service provides the attribute value as
+# binary data and BookStack will convert the value to a hexidecimal representation.
 # Defaults to 'uid'.
 LDAP_ID_ATTRIBUTE=uid